Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 ## Troubleshooting
 ### General
-Key Vault clients raise exceptions defined in azure-core.
-For more detailed infromation about exceptions and how to deal with them, see [Azure Core exceptions][azure_core_exceptions].
+Key Vault clients raise exceptions.
 For example, if you try to retrieve a secret after it is deleted a `404` error is returned, indicating resource not found.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.
 ```java
 try {
     SecretClient.getSecret("deletedSecret")